On the descendent Gromov-Witten theory of a K3 surface: Introduction

 \subsection{Descendents of $1$}

-For elliptic curves there are explicit rules (called Virasoro constraints) which recursively remove the descendents insertions $\tau_k(1)$ from the Gromov-Witten bracket \cite{OP3}.
-This means that for elliptic curves, the stationary theory determines all Gromov-Witten invariants, see \cite{Pixton} for explicit formulas.
+For elliptic curves there are explicit rules (called Virasoro constraints) which recursively remove the descendents insertions $\tau_k(1)$ from the Gromov--Witten bracket \cite{OP3}.
+This means that for elliptic curves, the stationary theory determines all Gromov--Witten invariants, see \cite{Pixton} for explicit formulas.
 Virasoro constraints have been conjectured to hold for any smooth projective variety \cite{RahulICM}.
-However, for K3 surfaces we use reduced Gromov-Witten theory which is non-standard.
+However, for K3 surfaces we use reduced Gromov--Witten theory which is non-standard.
 One can check that the usual Virasoro constraints do not hold in this case.
 A modified formulation of Virasoro constraints for reduced invariants is not known currently, not even on a conjectural level.
 Hence currently it is not clear what the dependence on $\tau_k(1)$ factors should be for K3 surfaces.

 In this paper we will explain a simple trick that still allows us to gain information about descendents of $1$ for a large class of invariants.
 The trick is based on the {\em holomorphic anomaly equation} and yields a recursion.
 We start with a basic example: